Qantas looks past record loss, opens door to foreign investors

 Qantas said on Thursday that it expected to return to profit sometime in the current financial year.
 The surprisingly positive outlook gave the airline's shares their largest one-day percentage gain in a year.

-The so-called 'Flying Kangaroo' has been bruised by high fuel costs, a strong Australian dollar, increasing international competition, and a domestic price war with arch-rival Virgin Australia Holdings.
+The so-called 'Flying Kangaroo' has been bruised by high fuel costs, a strong Australian dollar, increasing international competition, and a domestic price war with arch-rival Virgin Australia Holdings (VAH.AX).

 Qantas International has been the biggest drag on the airline's earnings, with its loss for the year ended June 30 the largest among the carrier's divisions and doubling from a year earlier.

-Aviation experts also point the finger at Chief Executive Alan Joyce and his management team, criticizing ill-fated moves such as the rollout of its low-cost Jetstar subsidiary in an already crowded Asian market.
+Aviation experts also point the finger at Chief Executive Alan Joyce and his management team, criticising ill-fated moves such as the rollout of its low-cost Jetstar subsidiary in an already crowded Asian market.

-Joyce acknowledged that a record A$2.8 billion ($2.6 billion) annual net loss and an underlying loss before tax of A$646 million were "unacceptable", but vowed that "the worst is over."
+Joyce acknowledged that a record A$2.8 billion (1.56 billion pound) annual net loss and an underlying loss before tax of A$646 million were "unacceptable", but vowed that "the worst is over."

 The headline loss was almost entirely due to a A$2.6 billion non-cash writedown in the value of Qantas' fleet as it restructured to take advantage of new domestic laws allowing greater foreign investment.